-The simplest example of an observed effect that can be attributed to non-comoving observers is the peculiar velocity of our local Hubble flow with respect to the CMB frame, which manifests itself in the large observed CMB temperature dipole.
+The simplest example of an observed effect that can be attributed to non--comoving observers is the peculiar velocity of our local Hubble flow with respect to the CMB frame, which manifests itself in the large observed CMB temperature dipole.
 In particular, we can define the CMB frame as the one in which this dipole vanishes \cite{Bolejkoart}.
-Besides relativistic models of peculiar non-relativistic velocities in the context of non-comoving observers \cite{Elst}, there are non-perturbative models based on exact and numerical solutions of Einstein's equations that consider non-comoving observers in complete generality (tilted models), \cite{Tilted2,gaspar2019,Tilted1}.
+Besides relativistic models of peculiar non-relativistic velocities in the context of non--comoving observers \cite{Elst}, there are non-perturbative models based on exact and numerical solutions of Einstein's equations that consider non--comoving observers in complete generality (tilted models), \cite{Tilted2,gaspar2019,Tilted1}.

 Since spherical symmetry is too idealized and limited, it is useful to consider the class of exact solutions derived by Szekeres \cite{Plebanski,Krasinski} that (in general) do not admit isometries and thus enhance the available degrees of freedom for applications in cosmology.
 These solutions are classified in two classes (I and II, Szekeres--I and Szekeres--II hereafter), each one of which subdividing in three subclasses: quasi--spherical, quasi--flat and quasi--hyperbolic, depending on their symmetrical limits.